How US states have banned, limited or protected abortion

 Political control: The Ohio Legislature is controlled by Republicans who support restricting or banning abortions, and the Republican governor backs those efforts.
 He is up for reelection this year against a former mayor who supports abortion rights.

-Background: Under current law, Ohio does not ban most abortions until the 22nd week of pregnancy; after that they’re allowed only to save a patient’s life or when their health is seriously compromised.
+Background: Before Friday’s ruling, Ohio did not ban most abortions until the 22nd week of pregnancy; after that they’re allowed only to save a patient’s life or when their health is seriously compromised.
 But the state imposes a host of other restrictions, including parental consent for minors, a required ultrasound, and in-person counseling followed by a 24-hour waiting period.
 Abortions are prohibited for the reason of a fetal Down syndrome diagnosis.
 Ohio also limits the public funding of abortions to cases of rape, incest or endangerment of the patient’s life.
 It limits public employees’ abortion-related insurance coverage and coverage through health plans offered in the Affordable Care Act health exchange to those same scenarios.
 Clinics providing abortions must comply with a host of regulations.

+Effect of Supreme Court ruling: A ban on most abortions at the first detectable fetal heartbeat became the law in Ohio on hours after the ruling.
+Enforcement of Ohio’s 2019 “heartbeat” ban had been on hold for nearly three years under a federal court injunction.
+The state attorney general, Republican Dave Yost, asked for that to be dissolved because of the high court’s ruling, and U.S. Judge Michael Barrett agreed hours later.

-What’s next: It is not clear what will happen next in Ohio.
-Activists are considering how to help Ohioans get abortions elsewhere.
+What’s next: Activists are considering how to help Ohioans get abortions elsewhere.
 They may also mount a statewide ballot initiative that would embed the right to an abortion in the state constitution, though that could not happen before next year.
 Abortion opponents are weighing strategies for imposing a statewide abortion ban if Roe is overturned.

 OKLAHOMA